alibaba/Sentinel/sentinel-extension/sentinel-datasource-etcd/README.md

 # Sentinel DataSource Etcd

-Sentinel DataSource Etcd provides integration with Etcd so that Etcd can be the dynamic rule data source of Sentinel.
+Sentinel DataSource Etcd provides integration with etcd so that etcd can be the dynamic rule data source of Sentinel.
 The data source uses push model (watcher).

+> **NOTE**: This module requires JDK 1.8 or later.

 To use Sentinel DataSource Etcd, you should add the following dependency: